-When's the best time to buy holiday plane tickets?
+How to get the best price on a holiday plane ticket

-(CNN) — While travel advice abounds for the best times to buy the most affordable holiday plane tickets, flying during some of the year's busiest travel periods generally isn't cheap.
+(CNN) — While travel advice abounds for the best times to buy the most affordable holiday plane tickets, it's hard to escape reality: Flying during some of the year's busiest travel periods generally isn't going to be cheap.

 In this era of packed airplanes, smaller seats and fees for extra leg room, what airline is going to offer inexpensive fares around Thanksgiving, Hanukkah, Christmas and New Year's?
 Common business sense dictates that high prices will follow high demand.

 What are procrastinating travelers to do besides drive or take the train to get to their destinations?
-CNN checked with airfare experts for some general advice and ways to dull the price pain:
+CNN checked with airfare experts on time-honored ways to dull the price pain.

 Thanksgiving